The 8 Best Vibrating Foam Rollers for Muscle Soreness

 hyprice vibrating foam roller review

-The Hyprice new 2.0 vibrating roller has a more modest ridged system that is best for beginners, but the vibration is quite powerful.
+The Hyprice new 2.0 vibrating roller has a more modest ridged system that is best for beginners (with a low vibration setting) but the highest vibration intensity is quite powerful.

 It has 3 intensity settings, and most users claim the medium setting is their sweet spot for relieving muscle pain in the lower and upper back, knee muscles, IT band, quads, and hamstrings.

-This one is more suited for people with sciatica, arthritis, and back injuries that may feel too much pain using a highly ridged surface.
+This one is more suited for people with sciatica, arthritis, and back injuries who may feel too much pain using a highly ridged surface.
+On the other hand, it allows for a good massage for overweight people with muscles hiding behind some layers of fat tissue.

 • Charges in as little as 20-30 minutes